tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 * [Futaba channel](https://www.2chan.net)
 * [librejp](https://sportschan.org/librejp/catalog.html)

-You need a japanese IP address for some of these.
+You may need a japanese IP address for some of these.

 ## Japanese subtitles